mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *my best friend is the one who brings out the best in me.*
+> *there must always remain something that is antagonistic to good.*

 </div>
 <!-- quote-end -->